smartdevicelink/sdl_evolution/proposals/NNNN-webengine-projection-mode.md

 With the current depth of this proposal, the HMI type should be used by 1st party OEM apps only.
 With future proposals and workshops the SDLC could open the HMI type to 3rd party by creating and defining proper driver distraction and user interface guidelines.

 At the time of this proposal being in review, a set of driver distraction rules are being created and proposed to enable 3rd party using the projection mode.
-The following bullet points list items that will be described further in the ruleset:
+The following bullet points are items that will be described further in the ruleset:

 -	minimum font size
 -	minimum contrast between font and background
 -	min/max brightness (for day and night mode)
 -	number of buttons
 -	minimum size of a button
-- No customized keyboard
+- no customized keyboard
-- No video playback (exceptions in standstill per countries)
+- no video playback (exceptions in standstill per countries)
 -	NHTSA related guidelines
   o	Amount of text (button and text fields) o	number of lines of text